ChristopherSiems/LeetCodeSolutions/Problems/3. Longest Substring Without Repeating Characters/Documentation.md

 You may use, distribute, and modify this code under the terms of the GNU General Public License 3, which should have been included this file.
 If not visit: https://www.gnu.org/licenses/gpl-3.0.en.html
 --->

-# Longest Substring Without Repeating Characters - Time Complexity Optimized
+# Longest Substring Without Repeating Characters

 ## Intuition